BurnYourPc/Gauss-JordanKJI-MPI/README.md

-# Parallel Gauss-Jordan KJI in MPI c
+# Parallel Gauss-Jordan KJI in MPI C

-An implementation of  parallel Gauss-Jordan method in KJI form written in MPI c.
+An implementation of  parallel Gauss-Jordan method in KJI form written in MPI C.

 You could give your augmented matrix in a txt as an argument.
 If you don't then a random augmented matrix is generated.
 The "matrix_example.txt" in src folder is a txt file example.